d99kris/idntag/README.md

 specified audio files and updates their ID3-tag meta-data with correct data, and renames the files on format Artist_Name-Track_Name.

+*Warning:* This tool modifies and renames its input files.
+The quality of song identification is not perfect and may have some false detections.
+It is therefore recommended to first make a copy of the files to be identified, so there is a backup in case the results are not good.

 Example Usage
 =============